Group norms examples: How to set team norms that work

 2. Team members track individual to-dos in a shared work management tool so everyone sees who's doing what by when.

 4. Team members share their priorities every Monday morning.
-If new work comes up, they’re empowered to adjust due dates to get their most important work done (while still keeping project deadlines or launches in mind).
-Work and projects are connected to individual KPIs or team and company OKRs to ensure team members understand and prioritize high-impact work.
+If new work comes up, they're empowered to adjust due dates to get their most important work done (while still keeping project deadlines or launches in mind).
+Work and projects are connected to individual key performance indicators (KPIs) or team and company objectives and key results (OKRs) to ensure team members understand and prioritize high-impact work.

-5. Group members assume positive intent and lead with intentionality—if a disagreement does arise, they proactively address it with established conflict resolution strategies
+5. Group members assume positive intent and lead with intentionality.
+If a disagreement arises, they proactively address it using established conflict-resolution strategies.

 6. Team members prioritize clear, fast decision making.
 If necessary, they use a decision matrix or problem-solving strategies.